-During the second quarter, we sold \$37.5 million senior unsecured term notes to affiliates and managed accounts of Prudential Investment Management, Inc. (or Prudential) with an annual fixed rate of 4.15%.
-The notes have an average 10-year life, scheduled principal payments and will mature in 2028.
-Additionally, we amended our agreement with AIG Asset Management (U.S.) LLC (or AIG) which provides for the possible issuance of up to an additional of \$40.0 million of senior unsecured notes.
-Subsequent to June 30, 2016, we sold \$40.0 million senior unsecured term notes to affiliated insurance company investment advisory clients of AIG with a coupon of 3.99%.
+During the third quarter, we sold \$40.0 million senior unsecured term notes to affiliated insurance company investment advisory clients of AIG Asset Management (U.S.) LLC (or AIG) with a coupon of 3.99%.
 The notes have scheduled principal payments, an average 10-year life, fixed interest rate and will mature in 2031.

-During the second quarter, we sold 1,157,775 shares of common stock for \$56.2 million in net proceeds under our equity distribution agreements.
-In conjunction with the sale of common stock, we reclassified \$11,000 of accumulated costs associated with the equity distribution agreements to additional paid in capital.
-At June 30, 2016, we had \$127.9 million available under these agreements.
+During the third quarter, we sold 152,623 shares of common stock for \$7.7 million in net proceeds under our equity distribution agreements (or Original Agreements).
+In conjunction with the sale of common stock, we reclassified \$0.1 million of accumulated costs associated with the Original Agreements to additional paid in capital.
+On August 1, 2016, we terminated our Original Agreements and entered into new equity distribution agreements (or Equity Distribution Agreements) to issue and sell, from time to time, up to \$200.0 million in aggregate offering price of our company common share.
+As of September 30, 2016, no shares were issued under these agreements.
+Accordingly, at September 30, 2016, we had \$200.0 million available under our Equity Distribution Agreements.

-Subsequent to June 30, 2016, we sold 152,623 shares of common stock for \$7.7 million in net proceeds under our equity distribution agreements.
-Accordingly, we have approximately \$120.0 million available under these agreements.